The Legend of Heroes: Trails in the Sky the 3rd: Plot

-The game follows Septian Church secret agent Kevin Graham, who is sent to an otherworldly dimension known as Phantasma.
+The game follows Dominion of the Septian Church Kevin Graham, who is sent to an otherworldly dimension known as Phantasma.
 Other characters from the series are similarly summoned to Phantasma, and Kevin works with them to investigate the realm and how to escape it, coming to terms with his past along the way.
 Sky the 3rd foreshadows several plot elements that are seen in later arcs.

 Development

 The Legend of Heroes: Trails in the Sky was initially planned to be released as one singular game, but the size and scope grew so much that Falcom had to either pare down the game, or split it up.
 They chose the latter, and eventually split it into two parts, First Chapter (FC) and Second Chapter (SC).
 Development later started on an epilogue, which became the 3rd.
 While the first two entries focused on the more upbeat adventures of Estelle and Joshua, the 3rd shifted its focus on telling a darker story following different protagonists.

 After FC's successful launch on Windows, Xseed Games showed renewed interest in localization of the 3rd, contingent on the success of SC.
 In 2013, Xseed partnered with translation company Carpe Fulgur to translate SC; the 3rd's release largely hinged on its success.
 Ken Berry, vice president of Xseed Games, stated that despite having the right to release the 3rd, they would be willing to allow others to translate them as well due to them being such large undertakings.